blackccpie/fastconv/README.md

 ### Dynamic allocation matrix container

 Here the time spent to build the im2col/Toeplitz matrix is counterbalanced with the reduced time to operate the mulitply/add operations related to GEMM.
 The latter process can be efficiently vectorized using appropriate SIMD intrinsics.

+First preliminary results show an average **20%** gain in computation time compared to the standard implementation.